mustafauzunal/pricing-panel/README.md

 ## 📄 License

 - This is a project made in Udemy Course 'The Web Developer Bootcamp 2025' by Colt Steele

-If you'd like, I can add a screenshot, live demo link, or a sample `LICENSE` file next. ✨